couchbaselabs/docs-ng/content/couchbase-lite/cbl-ios/cbl-ios-3100-hello.markdown

 	These statements import the Couchbase Lite framework headers needed by the `sayHello` method.

-3. At the end of the `application:didFinishLaunchingWithOptions`: method, just before the `return` statement, add the following code:
+3. Just before the `return` statement at the end of the `application:didFinishLaunchingWithOptions`: method, add the following code:

 		// Run the method that creates a database, and then stores and retrieves a document BOOL result = [self sayHello];